-With sessions spanning research and development findings in novel battery chemistries and new approaches to cell and pack engineering, as well as applied technologies in the next generation of electric and hybrid vehicles, AABC Asia is an invaluable opportunity to discover the latest trends, technology and market information.
-The Call for Papers will open in January.
+AABC is excited to return to Japan in 2018 with an event that promises to build on the success of our US and European conferences, while focusing on the unique drivers, needs, and challenges of the diverse Asian market.
+With sessions covering topics from raw materials through research and development findings in novel battery chemistries and new approaches to cell and pack engineering, as well as applied technologies in the next generation of electric and hybrid vehicles, AABC Asia is an invaluable opportunity to discover the latest trends, technology and market information.
+If you missed the first AABC Asia, please see the event highlights.

 - Attend.
 Join top battery technologists representing every level of the supply chain!

 - Share.
 Present a poster to showcase your latest research findings - Student Fellowships now available!